 From Etna or Yreka, make your way to Interstate 5.
 But before heading south, true foodies will want to make a morning stop in Yreka where they can sample the exquisite house-made quiche at Nature’s Kitchen and grab a locally-roasted Northbound coffee and book from Zephyr Books and Coffee.
 Next stop is Mt.
 Shasta, where Monday afternoons mark the bustling Farmer’s Market in charming downtown.
 Just a few miles east, foodies (and pretty much everyone!) will enjoy the dining, charming shops and old time candy store in historic McCloud.

 That evening, round out the road trip in Dunsmuir, where you’ll find some of Siskiyou’s most delicious foodie stops.
 Stay the night at the beautiful Mossbrae Hotel in the heart of Dunsmuir’s historic downtown.
 Grab dinner at Cafe Maddalena and breakfast at the Wheelhouse.
-Stop in at the Dough Hook for one of their famously homemade gooey cinnamon rolls.
 You’ll also want to check out Yak’s, rated by Yelp as one of America’s 100 Best Restaurants.